 - Label one side of the chart "Roles," and label the other side "Contributions."

 - You will write or draw things you learn from the videos and other resources listed below.

 - A suggested answer key can be found in Analyzing the Roles and Contributions of Thomas Jefferson (Downloadable Resources).

-Watch and listen to Biography: Thomas Jefferson for Kids (Cartoons) Declaration of Independence (Educational Network) from Educational Videos for Students, and learn all about Jefferson's early life and how he became president:
+Watch and listen to Biography of Thomas Jefferson for Kids: Meet the American President - FreeSchool, and learn all about Jefferson's early life and how he became president:

 Watch Jefferson Inventions from Dianna Geers (below) to learn about some of the great things he came up with: